rmaia/pavo/README.md

 ## Install

-`pavo` is still under development and does not yet have a stable release.
-For now, you can:
+this is the development page for `pavo`.
+The stable release is available from CRAN.
+Simply use `install.packages('pavo')` to install.

+If you want to install the bleeding edge version of `pavo`, you can:

 * use Hadley Wickham's [devtools](https://github.com/hadley/devtools):